 Microscope can also create a group cohort from a data point with groups applied.

-Cohorts created from Microscope will be static from these following scenarios:
+Cohorts created from within Microscope will be static under the following scenarios:

 - Retention if you have multiple returning events

 - Funnels with exclusion events

 - Distribution views in funnels (Time to Convert + Frequency)